Klipper Config shared_heater Deprecated

 full_steps_per_rotation: 200

 If I command the extruder to move at this point (G1 E5), only extruder #1 (extruder) will move.
 The next step is to add the tool change macros to switch which extruder is active (synchronized).
-I defined my T0/T1/T2/T3/T4 macros as shown below.
-Basically each macro synchronizes the desired extruder (or extruder_stepper) to extruder (extruder #1, the “real” extruder) and sets all other extruders to synchronize to nothing.
+I defined my T0/T1/T2/T3 macros as shown below.
+Basically each macro synchronizes the desired extruder_stepper to extruder (the “real” direct-drive extruder) and sets all other extruders to synchronize to nothing.
 Finally each Tn macro saves the tool to a variable named active_tool (I renamed it from currentextruder before).

 [gcode_macro T0]